newcleo-dev-team/tugui/README.rst

 - ``resources``: contains files that support the configuration and operation of the GUI;
 - ``tests``: contains input files needed for test purposes;
 - ``tugui``: contains all modules, classes and methods implemented in *tugui*.

-*The structure of the repo is currently being defined.*

 Dependencies
 ------------